kaylafrisoli/ActiveRL/README.md

 ```

+#### Make comparisons

 We then need to make comparisons between records, within each block.
-We will do this all at once but we could parallelize this process across blocks, since they are independent.
+We will do this all at once at first and then we will parallelize this process across blocks, since they are independent.
 We are going to compare each field in `variables.to.match` using the functions in `string.comparators`.
 These should match up respectively.

 ```R
 compare.train <- CompareAllBlocksInLoop(blockTrain$DataSplit,